samuelstaylor/Classical-Coulomb-Explosion/README.md

         trajectory_r<rval>.xyz file: Positions of the atoms at different time increments.

 **Running the Program:** The program must be compiled in order to create an executable.
 There are two methods of doing this: either via the Makefile or manually compiling and then linking each file.
 See the .txt files included in the 'instruction' directory.
+Ensure that all of the input files are in your current directory when you are running the program.
 Run with the following command:

         ./<program_executable>